Types of Treatment for Heroin Addiction

 Additionally, individuals meet with licensed medical staff at the drug rehab center to discuss medical issues such as post-acute withdrawals.

 Frequent heroin use can cause severe post-acute withdrawal symptoms that are uncomfortable during the early stages of recovery.
-As a result, heroin detox or heroin pain management is appropriate to help mitigate those early days of painful post-acute withdrawal symptoms.
-Individual safety and comfortability are essential for long-term success, and our top priority at our Florida heroin addiction treatment center.
+As a result, heroin detox is a common treatment option to help mitigate those early days of painful post-acute withdrawal symptoms.
+Individual safety and comfortability are essential for long-term success and our top priority at our Florida heroin addiction treatment center.

 Florida intensive outpatient treatment (IOP) is ideal for individuals that are stable in their recovery.